 The Owens Foundation was started in 1985 by Tom and Mary Owens.
 Tom and Mary were inspired by the works of Saint Mother Teresa of Calcutta, who directed them to “go back to Chicago and serve the poor.”
 Tom and Mary enjoyed a friendship with Saint Mother Teresa and met with her on numerous occasions.
 They were instrumental in supporting a number of Missionary of Charity projects in Chicago, Arizona and Tijuana, Mexico.

 In mid-1991, after retiring from a successful career in computer sales, Tom began to devote his energies to the homeless plight in the Chicago area, founding Cara Chicago, which provides quality training, employment and support to motivated individuals experiencing poverty, homelessness and previous incarceration.
-Since its inception in 1991, Cara Chicago has placed more than 5,800 motivated individuals into quality jobs with some of Chicago’s top companies.
+Since its inception in 1991, Cara Chicago has placed more than 6,500 motivated individuals into quality jobs with some of Chicago’s top companies.

 Tom received many awards and honors during his lifetime as a result of his service to others and philanthropy.
-He was inducted into Leo High School’s Hall of Fame and he has also been honored with a Doctorate of Humane Letters from Dominican University, The Martin Luther King, Jr. Award, and The Distinguished Public Service Award from the Union League Club of Chicago.
-He was given the Venerable Mary Potter Humanitarian Award at Little Company of Mary Hospital’s Crystal Heart Ball, and was the recipient of the Distinguished Philanthropist Award.
+He was inducted into Leo High School’s Hall of Fame, was awarded a Doctorate of Humane Letters from Dominican University, The Martin Luther King, Jr. Award, The Distinguished Public Service Award from the Union League Club of Chicago.
+He was given the Venerable Mary Potter Humanitarian Award of Little Company of Mary Hospital, and was the recipient of the Distinguished Philanthropist Award.
 Tom served on several boards including Chairman of Cara Chicago, Co-Chairman of The Emergency Fund, (now All Chicago) and he was a life Trustee for the Catholic Theological Union Board of Trustees.

 While Tom was getting the public honors, he always made it known that it was Mary who motivated and encouraged him to pursue their goal of helping those in need.

-Tom and Mary have instilled in their five children, all trustees of the foundation, and twenty-two Grandchildren a deep faith in God and the adage “to whom much is given, much is expected.”
+Tom and Mary have instilled in their five children, all trustees of the foundation, and twenty-two Grandchildren, the joys of serving others.
 One of Tom’s favorite daily sayings is “Don’t just have a great day, MAKE it a great day!”

 Margaret's Village provides transitional housing for homeless women, children and families, and offers experiences that empower, support and transform women and the broader community so they can achieve their hightest potential.